Summary

 - Always take your medication as prescribed.

-Antiepileptic medications are the mainstay of epilepsy treatment, but some of the side effects are likely to affect sporting performance.
-Some of the side effects for antiepileptic medications include:
+Antiseizure medications are the mainstay of epilepsy treatment but some of the side effects are likely to affect sporting performance, including:

 - fatigue and tiredness